Skip to content

 Signal Levels: TTL vs RS-232

-The last concept to clarify is signal levels.
+The final concept to clarify is signal levels.

-The USART pins on the STM32F103 output TTL levels: logic high = 3.3V (close to VDD), logic low = 0V (close to GND).
-This voltage range is well-suited for chip-to-chip communication or for connecting to a PC via a USB-TTL adapter.
+The USART pins on the STM32F103 output TTL levels: Logic High = 3.3V (close to VDD), Logic Low = 0V (close to GND).
+This voltage range is suitable for chip-to-chip communication or connecting to a PC via a USB-TTL adapter.

-Historically, however, UART used RS-232 levels: logic high = -3V to -15V, logic low = +3V to +15V.
-The RS-232 voltage range is much higher than TTL, so it supports longer transmission distances and has stronger noise immunity.
-If your project needs to connect to the RS-232 serial port of legacy equipment (such as industrial PCs or old instruments), you will need a level-shifting chip (such as the MAX232) between the STM32 and the RS-232 interface.
+Historically, however, UART used RS-232 levels: Logic High = -3V to -15V, Logic Low = +3V to +15V.
+The voltage range of RS-232 is much higher than TTL, allowing for longer transmission distances and better noise immunity.
+If your project needs to connect to legacy equipment with an RS-232 serial port (like industrial PCs or old instruments), you will need a level-shifting chip (such as MAX232) between the STM32 and the RS-232 device.

-We are using a USB-TTL adapter—one end is USB (connected to the PC), and the other end has TTL-level TX/RX/GND (connected to the Blue Pill).
-Both sides use TTL levels, so we can connect them directly with Dupont wires, with no level shifting needed.
+We use a USB-TTL adapter—one end is USB (connecting to the PC), and the other is TTL-level TX/RX/GND (connecting to the Blue Pill).
+Both sides use TTL levels, so we can connect them directly with Dupont wires without level shifting.

-Let's go over the wiring one more time, because this is really easy to get backwards:
+Let's reiterate the wiring, because it is really easy to get this backwards:

 text